shader-slang/shader-slang.github.io/landing/siggraph-26/index.md

 **Wednesday, July 22, 1:00-1:50 PM PDT**
 **Los Angeles Convention Center, Room 502A**

-This NVIDIA RTX Rendering Day session will include Slang alongside practical advances in AI-accelerated ray tracing.
+This NVIDIA RTX Rendering Day session will explore advances in ray tracing technology, including new features and support in Slang and neural rendering.

 _For more information about SIGGRAPH 2026, visit the [official conference website](https://s2026.siggraph.org/)._